done7k/hassio-addon/README.md

 Collection of addons for Home Assistant

-## konnected board status to Home Assistant
+## konnected board status in Home Assistant

 The program is designed for Home Assistant.